Multistage Utility Preference Robust Optimization

-All time-consistent risk measures can be written in a nested form \cite{Rus10}.
+All time consistent risk measures can be written in a nested form \cite{Rus10}.

 In multistage distributionally robust optimization, time consistency of the optimal dynamic policy is related to the structure of the dynamic ambiguity set of probability distributions.
-If the distributionally robust counterpart can be written in a nested form of stage-wise conditional distributionally robust counterparts, known as the {\em rectangular set} or {\em recursive multiple-priors set} \cite{EpS03,Sha16}, then the optimal policy is time consistent and the dynamic programming solution approach may follow \cite{Sha16}.
+If the distributionally robust counterpart can be written in a nested form of stage-wise conditional distributionally robust counterparts, known as the {\em rectangular set} or {\em recursive multiple-priors set} \cite{EpS03,Sha16}, then the optimal policy is time consistent and the dynamic programming equation may follow \cite{Sha16}.

 Likewise, the time consistency of the optimal dynamic policy of the multistage preference robust optimization problem relies on the structure of the preference ambiguity set.
 We shall define a property on the decomposability of the preference set.
 To this end, we introduce the concept of rectangularity of the ambiguity set of utility functions.